Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 require "shoulda/matchers/integrations/rspec"
 {% endcodeblock %}

-This fixed should be enough.
+This fix should be enough.

 ###Bullet

 Bullet also generates some errors.
-Fix is very easy:
+Solution is very easy:

 {% codeblock Gemfile lang:ruby %}
 gem 'bullet', '~> 4.9.0'